 WDR, Modify Finding 51 as follows:

 51. ROWD includes pit/LU-1 post-closure maintenance plan listing responsibilities, resources, and inspection frequency.
-However, the plan does not include post-closure cost estimates.
+With respect to WMU/Mus on the site, based on complete analyses and current site observations, it is anticipated that only minimal maintenance and inspection will be necessary during Closure/Post-Closure and reclamation periods.
+The ROWD does not include post-closure cost estimates.
 This Order requires submittal of Final Post-closure Monitoring and Maintenance plan for the entire facility including post-closure cost estimates and financial assurance mechanism update as specified in Requirements Section F and Time Schedule I.5.
 The Discharger currently maintains Letter of Credit in the amount of $211,410.

 WB Response: